utkinis/TinyKernels.jl/README.md

 TinyKernels.jl allows to explicitly launch GPU kernels asynchronously on different streams or queues with given priority.
 This feature facilitates the overlap between computations and memory transfers in distributed configurations.

-Preliminary benchmarks can be found [TinyBenchmarks.jl](https://github.com/luraess/TinyBenchmarks.jl).
+Preliminary benchmarks can be found in [TinyBenchmarks.jl](https://github.com/luraess/TinyBenchmarks.jl) and Metal playground in [MetalGPU](https://github.com/luraess/MetalGPU).

 Stay tuned :rocket:

+### Notes

+⚠️ **Metal backend:** currently, only `Float32` is being supported.
+For `Float64`, one could try using a construct from [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl/blob/ef689ccbab37d84943e2533309d34c6665229cab/src/Double.jl#L30) _which may impact performance_.